ECMWFCode4Earth/UNSEEN-open/README.md

 ## The Workflow
 In this project, we will 1. [download and preprocess the data](Data_mining.md) 2. [evaluate the extremes](Evaluation.md) and 3. illustrate applications.

+Or jump straight into the [notebooks](https://nbviewer.jupyter.org/github/esowc/UNSEEN-open/tree/master/Notebooks/).

 ## Todo / questions

+1. Download
 - [x] Create the GitHub page and share with collaborators
+- [x] Download and preprocess SEAS5 data
+- [x] Download and preprocess E-OBS
+- [ ] Extract country-averaged precipitation
+- [ ] Make reproducible, what do we want to develop?
+(CDS toolbox?)

+2. Evaluate
+- [ ] Ensemble member independence
+- [ ] Model stability
-- [ ] Explain how the data is downloaded and needs to be processed
+- [ ] Model fidelity
-- [ ]
+- [ ] First using UK averaged time-series of February precipitation.
+Then grid-based?

-- [ ] We have a lot of example graphs and a GitHub with coding for evaluation we can show.
-However, this is for a paper that is submitted.
-How to go about this?